 In addition to Ostuni our group took side trips to Alberobello with its small stone houses called trulli, to Otranto by the sea, to Lecce with it’s beautiful rococo buildings and churches along with Roman ruins and the town of Martina Franca which had lovely gardens.

-Most of my journal entries from that trip are comments on my teaching experience but I did write this about our weekend travels: Waiting for our bus for our Sunday tour to Martina Franca, Alberbello to see the trullis and Polignano a mare to have lunch at a seaside restaurant. ( see http://www.thethinkingtraveller.com/thinkpuglia/guide-to-puglia/towns-and-cities/martina-franca.aspx and polignano-a-mare.aspx.
+Most of my journal entries from that trip are comments on my teaching experience which I included in my Flying solo post, but I did write this about our weekend travels: Waiting for our bus for our Sunday tour to Martina Franca, Alberbello to see the trullis and Polignano a mare to have lunch at a seaside restaurant. ( see http://www.thethinkingtraveller.com/thinkpuglia/guide-to-puglia/towns-and-cities/martina-franca.aspx and polignano-a-mare.aspx.
 Think one of the group photos was in front of the town hall in Martina Franca.)
 Yesterday’s excursion was to Lecce, a fairly large city and another sea side town, Otranto.
 I loved Lecce; beautiful baroque architecture and a smattering of Roman ruins plus some of the most gorgeous shops I’ve ever seen–as nice as Florence or Siena.

 Otranto was equally lovely but totally different.
 Perched on a hill above the Adriatic.
 We had a sea food lunch then walked around the town.
 Some of us went to the 11th century cathedral with Byzantine mosaics while others dipped their toes in the Adriatic.